Mira0507/dtdatatable_loop/README.md

 ### Input list

-A list of toy data frames will be used in this demp.
+A list of toy data frames will be used in this demo.
 Ensure that each data frame is named.
 The names `dataset1` and `dataset2` will be used both in printing the tables and naming subchunks.

 ```r